texanmason/texanmason.github.io/vitae.md

 * February 19, 2019 - created a Knight of the Sword.
 * February 19, 2019 - created a Knight of the East.
 * February 19, 2019 - created a Knight of the East and West.
+* November 19, 2019 - installed as Director of Ceremonies

 ### Ancient & Accepted Scottish Rite, Southern Masonic Jurisdiction, U.S.A.